Financial Need and Health of Applicants Policy

 OTF has financial statement requirements, posted on its website, which includes a list of the type of financial statements required based on an organization’s gross annual revenues.
 Organizations will need to submit their most recent financial statements which contribute to OTF’s assessment of financial need and health of applicants.
-(NOTE: municipalities, First Nations, Metis, Inuit, and other Indigenous communities are exempt from this requirement).
+(NOTE: municipalities, First Nations; Chartered Community Councils operating under the Métis Nation of Ontario; and Inuit communities are exempt from this requirement).

 A surplus explanation is required for organizations with an accumulated surplus greater than 12 months.